 Workforce (Clause 35)

 Our members are clear that workforce planning and funding is a key part of ensuring quality and safe care for patients both now and in the future.
-The duty on the Secretary of State in the Bill as it stands does not go far enough in ensuring we know we are training enough people to deliver health and care services that meet population need in the future.
+The duty on the Secretary of State in the Bill as it stands does not go far enough in ensuring we know we are training enough people to deliver health and care services that meet the needs of the population in future.

 In a survey of our members undertaken shortly before Christmas, 9 in 10 said that a lack of staffing in the NHS is putting patient safety and care at risk.